ToolWeb Logo

 3. 3

-Watch the Estimated Print Size panel instantly recalculate your image's physical width and height in inches for the DPI you chose.
+Review the live Estimated Print Size panel to see your image's physical width and height in inches calculated for your chosen DPI.

 4. 4